 Building an Effective CTA

 Shop for the best deals on shoes!
 Free shipping on all orders!
 Save Time & Money!
-Like many consumers, you’ve probably seen and heard all of these popular call-to-actions once before.
+Like many consumers, you’ve probably seen and heard all of these popular call-to-actions (CTA) once before.
 Whether you’re window shopping or searching for great deals on the web, you might have wondered what goes into capturing the attention of consumers and how you can unlock these insights for your business.

 Call-to-actions (CTAs) are popular taglines companies use to direct consumers to visit their website or business.
 By far, the most popular forms are through paid search ads and other digital mediums.
 Every day companies just like yours spend millions of dollars to skillfully tailor their marketing messages to reach their target market.